joavzmo/DC/task_analysis.md

 ## DataCamp portfolio

-Current courses that are directly relevant to the track:
+These are current courses that are directly relevant to the track:

-  * Deep Learning in Python
+  * [Deep Learning in Python] (https://www.datacamp.com/courses/deep-learning-in-python)
-  * Deep Learning with Keras in Python
+  * Deep Learning with Keras in Python (Live since June 28)
-  * Advanced Deep Learning with Keras in Python
+  * Advanced Deep Learning with Keras in Python (Live since June 24)
   * Convolutional Neural Networks for Image Processing
   * Deep Learning with PyTorch
   * Introduction to TensorFlow in Python

+According to your [roadmap](https://trello.com/b/BLplifUB/datacamp-course-roadmap), these are "in development" courses whose contents I would like to check in more detail:

+  * Recurrent Neural Networks for Language Modeling in Python by David Cecchini
+  * Spoken Language Processing in Python by Daniel Bourke

 ## Competitor's portfolio